Spotify pulled a Spotify

 I downloaded an old version of Spotify’s desktop app to bring back the fullscreen lyrics UI that I relied upon.

-In order to stop Spotify from auto-updating back to the newest version every time you start the application, you will need to do some more nonsense.
+In order to stop Spotify from auto-updating back to the newest version every time you start the application, you will need to “lock” the application in macOS so you can reject Spotify’s attemps to update itself.

 A rant session